xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug (gil)    Prevent error message when importing ISEQ data layer not in show directory.
+Fixes #1047.
    -- bug (gil)    Make sure all models are available when creating new Views.
 Fixes #1049.
    -- bug (gil)    Fix Bulk Edit crash when right-clicking a TextEdit box.
    -- bug (gil)    Fix PolyLine crash for case of 3 Channel RGB with Individual Start Channels set.